ckkyue/4PCF/README.md

 This file contains the code for generating random points.

 ### min_sep_test(point, points, min_sep)
-This function checks if the point is separated by at least min_sep` distance from all points in the points` collection.
+This function checks if the point is separated by at least `min_sep` distance from all points in the `points` collection.

 ### generate_1d_random(num, space, min_sep)
-This function generates random 1D points with a minimum separation distance
+This function generates random 1D points with a minimum separation distance `min_sep`.

 ### generate_3d_random(num, space, min_sep)
-This function generates random 3D points with a minimum separation distance.
+This function generates random 3D points with a minimum separation distance `min_sep`.

 ## tetrahedron_generator.py
 This file contains the code for generating the toy model of tetrahedra.